10KRITESH/krit/README.md

    ./Krit-0.1.3.AppImage
    ```

-### Development Setup
+## 🛠️ Development

-If you wish to build Krit from source:
+To build Krit from source or contribute:

 1. **Clone & Install**:
    ```bash